 First, current IAMs insufficiently model catastrophic impacts.
 DICE fails to model both the possibility of bad draws and fat tails by applying the deterministic approach.
 Alternatively, FUND and PAGE ignore deep uncertainty by relying predominately on the thin-tailed triangular and gamma distributions.
-The IWG (2010) only partially addresses this oversight by replacing the ECS parameter in DICE, FUND, and PAGE with a fat-tailed, right-skewed distribution calibrated to the IPCC's assumptions (2007), even though many other economic and climate phenomenon in IAMs are likely characterized by fat tails, including climate damages from high temperature levels, positive climate feedback effects, and tipping points.
-Recent work in stochastic dynamic programming tends to better integrate fat tails - particularly with respect to tipping points (see below) - and address additional aversion to this type of uncertainty (also known as ambiguity aversion); doing so can further increase the SCC under uncertainty.
+293 The IWG (2010) only partially addresses this oversight by replacing the ECS parameter in DICE, FUND, and PAGE with a fat-tailed, right-skewed distribution calibrated to the IPCC's assumptions (2007), even though many other economic and climate phenomenon in IAMs are likely characterized by fat tails, including climate damages from high temperature levels, positive climate feedback effects, and tipping points.
+294 Recent work in stochastic dynamic programming tends to better integrate fat tails - particularly with respect to tipping points (see below) - and address additional aversion to this type of uncertainty (also known as ambiguity aversion); doing so can further increase the SCC under uncertainty.
+295

-&lt;sup>283 IWG (2016) supra note 278.
+291 IWG (2016) supra note 289.

-&lt;sup>284 IWG (2010) supra note 278.
+292 IWG (2010) supra note 289.

-&lt;sup>285 Howard (2014), supra note 278.
+293 Howard (2014), supra note 286.
 While both FUND and PAGE employ thin tailed distributions, the resulting distribution of the SCC is not always thin-tailed.
 In PAGE09, the ECS parameter is endogenous, such that the distribution of the ECS has a long tail following the IPCC (2007).
 See Z Chen, M Marquis, KB Averyt, M Tignor, & HL Miller, Contribution of working group I to the fourth assessment report of the intergovernmental panel on climate change (2007).
 Similarly, while Anthoff and Tol do not explicitly utilize fat-tail distributions, the distribution of net present welfare from a Monte Carlos simulation is fat tailed.
 David Anthoff & Richard S. J. Tol, The Climate Framework for Uncertainty, Negotiation, and Distribution (FUND), Technical Description, Version 3.8 (2014).
 Explicitly modeling parameter distributions as fat tailed may further increase the SCC.

-&lt;sup>286 Weitzman (2011), supra note 270; Kopp et al. (2016) supra note 267.
+294 Weitzman (2011), supra note 278; Kopp et al. (2016) supra note 275.

-&lt;sup>287 Derek Lemoine & Christian P. Traeger, Ambiguous tipping points, 132 Journal of Economic Behavior & Organization 5-18 (2016); Lemoine & Rudik (2017), supra note 262.
+295 Derek Lemoine & Christian P. Traeger, Ambiguous tipping points, 132 Journal of Economic Behavior & Organization 5-18 (2016); Lemoine & Rudik (2017), supra note 270.
 IAM modelers currently assume that society is equally averse to known unknown and known unknowns.
 Lemoine & Traeger, id.